bikachu/Credit-card-management-system-JDBC-Java-SQL/README.md

 * The sql database file is not included due to privacy

 ------------------------

 Transaction Details Module:
     1) To display the transactions made by customers living in a given zipcode for a given month and year.
 Order by day in descending order.
     2) To display the number and total values of transactions for a given type.
-    3) To display the number and total values of transactions for branches in a given state
+    3) To display the number and total values of transactions for branches in a given state.

 ------------------------
 Customer Details Module:
     1) To check the existing account details of a customer.